All Episodes

 That's not why they're watching.

-And I I tell these journalists in the early day of the program, this is what I do.
+And I tell these journalists in the early day of the program, this is what I do.

-I come I do both those things with credibility.
+I do both those things with credibility.

-The fact that I I do satire and irreverent humor does not take away from the credibility I have with my audience when I discuss things seriously.
+The fact that I do satire and irreverent humor does not take away from the credibility I have with my audience when I discuss things seriously.

-The the uh the media still used the fact that there was a lot of comedy on this program to poke hole.
+But because of that, in the early days, I don't think it even survives to this point, the media still used the fact that there was a lot of comedy on this program to poke hole.

-Well, Limboy just an entertainer.
+Well, Liv Boy, just an entertainer.

 I mean, you still hear that today.

-He's just an entertainer, meaning you can't take him seriously, and then something will happen in the next week, I will be the titular head of the Republican Party.
+And the next week, I will be the titular head of the Republican Party.

 That is the point that's being made.

-Normally, and you can go back and you can look that a Washington Post, New York Times columnist would be really upset at a president who appeared more often on comedy shows than he did in the White House press room or doing formal press conferences.
+Normally, and you can go back and you can look, that a Washington Post, New York Times columnist would be really upset at a president who appeared more often on comedy shows than he did in the White House press room or doing formal press conferences.

-You can go back and you can find that that would have if George W. Bush in the middle of the war in Iraq, or after Abu Grab had gone on Leno or Letterman to explain you would have the Washington press corps would have had a field day ripping Bush to shreds for doing that, for being a coward in avoiding them.
+You can go back and you can find that that would have, if George W. Bush, in the middle of the war in Iraq or after Abu Grab had gone on Leno or Letterman to explain, you would have the Washington Press Corps would have had a field day ripping Bush to shreds for doing that, for being a coward in avoiding them.

 Oh, yeah, you know, even the funny can be serious.

-Oh yeah.
+Oh, yeah.

-No, really.
+No, really?

-It wasn't that long ago, you would have been ticked off.
+It wasn't that long ago.

-That Obama wasn't making himself available to you for these so-called serious questions.
+You would have been ticked off that Obama wasn't making himself available to you for these so-called serious questions.

-But whatever Obama does, whatever standard is being destroyed or blown up, has to be tolerated in order to accommodate Obama.
+But whatever Obama does, whatever standard is being destroyed or blown up has to be tolerated in order to accommodate Obama.

 Because what this really means is there's nothing wrong with Obama going on a comedy show.